 Every quarter, the government releases statistics on the levels, types and outcomes of homelessness applications received by councils across England.
-The most recent statistics are for October to December (Quarter 4) 2015, released on 23rd March 2016.
+The statistics for October to December (Quarter 4) 2015, released on 23rd March 2016:

 Compared to Q1 2015, the latest statistics show that in Q1 2016: